-- When you are sharing your apartment with others it might be a good idea to compare notes to see if any roommates already own furniture or other furnishings they can bring.
+When you planning on getting your apartment with others it might be a good idea to compare notes to see if any roommates already own furniture or have furnishings that they can bring.
 Do this before you buy any new furniture.

-- If it is important to you to have a place that looks attractive, you might want to decide on colors or furnishing pieces that are mutually acceptable, especially in common areas.
-Furnish beautifully and avoid ugly disagreements.
+If you aim to keep your place looking attractive, then decide on colors or furnishing pieces that are mutually acceptable, especially in common areas.

-- While sharing the cost of different furniture pieces may sound attractive at first, remember that eventually, you or your roommates will move out.
+While sharing the cost of different furniture pieces may sound attractive at first, remember that, eventually, you or your roommates will move out.
 When that happens, it might be hard to decide who gets to keep what, or how to split one piece of furniture between two people.
-It is better to buy separate pieces instead of sharing the cost of one.
+For this reason, it is better to each buy separate pieces instead of sharing the cost of one.

-You might eventually decide that you want to live alone and be fortunate enough to find an affordable studio apartment.
-Sometimes these apartments might be already furnished, but if not, here are some suggestions:
+You might decide that you prefer to live alone and be fortunate enough to find an affordable studio apartment.
+Sometimes these apartments might be already furnished, but if not, take a look at some options:

-- Furnish your apartment with furniture you might be bringing from your old dorm room or your room at home.
+- Your old furniture: Furnish your apartment with some of the furniture you might be bringing from your old dorm room or your room at home.

-- Use furniture that does double duty, like a futon which can double as a bed at night and be a couch for lounging during the day.
+- Double duty furniture: Use furniture that does double duty, like a futon which can double as a bed at night and be a couch for lounging during the day.
 Consider a table that doubles as a desk or dining table.

-- Keep folding chairs and sleeping bags or inflatable mattresses for when you decide to have friends over.
+- Collapsible furniture: Keep folding chairs and sleeping bags or inflatable mattresses for when you decide to have friends over.

-- Shelves, under-bed storage, or closet organizers may help you organize better because clutter can ruin any small space.
+- Organization bins: Shelves, under-bed storage, or closet organizers may help you organize better because clutter can ruin any small space.

 Where to Find Affordable Furniture

-- You may not have to buy all your furniture.
-Maybe your parents are planning on parting with that old couch.
+You may not have to buy all your furniture.
+Maybe your parents are planning on parting with an old couch.
 Ask your grandparents or other relatives if they want to part with any furnishings.

 There might be treasures in the garage or basement at home that are not being used.
-Ask for these if you can transport them easily without additional expense.
+Ask for these if you can arrange transport for them.

-- Look online.
-The classified section of your local newspaper or craigslist.com might have listed free furniture that you could possibly use.
-Somebody's castoffs could find a new life in your apartment.
+Look online.
+The classified section of your local newspaper, online swaps, or Craigslist might free furniture listed that you could possibly use.
+Somebody's castoffs could find new life in your apartment.

-- Take a walk in your neighborhood or go dumpster diving.
-Sometimes people leave perfectly usable furniture sitting on the curbside when they move.
-Don't bring in anything that is too damaged or dilapidated, unless you are good with your hands and have the time and tools to fix it.
-Remember that certain used furnishings are best avoided.
+Take a walk in your neighborhood on garbage day or go dumpster diving.
+Sometimes people leave perfectly usable furniture sitting on the curbside when they are getting ready to move.
+Do not take anything that is too damaged or dilapidated, unless you are good with your hands and have the time and tools to fix it.
+Certain used furnishings like mattresses and smelly, worn couches are best avoided.

 Choose furniture that is functional and can be used for many different purposes.
 Look for smaller scaled furniture if possible.

-- Sleepers and futons are excellent for first apartments.
+- Sleeper couches and futons: Excellent for first apartments.

-- Ottomans can be used for storage, as coffee tables, or just to stretch your legs.
+- Ottomans: These can be used as storage, a coffee table, and to stretch your legs.

-- Folding or stacking chairs for when guests come over.
+- Folding or stacking chairs: Great for when guests come over.
 IKEA has some very affordable ones

-- Consider indoor/outdoor rugs because they are pretty stain resistant and can be cleaned up easily.
-They might be useful in covering up ugly apartment carpeting.
+- Indoor/outdoor rugs: Consider these because they are pretty stain resistant and can be cleaned up easily.
+They are great for covering up ugly apartment carpeting or damaged floors.

-- Outdoor furniture is often less expensive than indoor furniture, you might be able to find attractive and comfortable pieces that serve the same purpose for less.
+- Outdoor furniture: This is often less expensive than indoor furniture, you might be able to find attractive and comfortable pieces that serve the same purpose for less.